Loss tolerant cross-Kerr enhancement via modulated squeezing

-for implementing a controlled phase shift $\phi$ where $P$ is the projector into the computational subspace $\mathcal C$ and $\Vert \cdot \Vert_{\text{HS}}$ denotes the Hilbert-Schmidt norm is upper bounded by
+for implementing a controlled phase shift $\phi=\chi t\lambda_{1}$ where $P$ is the projector into the computational subspace $\mathcal C$ and $\Vert \cdot \Vert_{\text{HS}}$ denotes the Hilbert-Schmidt norm is upper bounded by

-For $r \gg 1$, the function $f(r)$ is approximately constant, such that $\epsilon=\mathcal O\left( \frac{\phi^{2}}{N}\right)$ where $\phi=\chi t\cosh(2r)$ is the amplified phase shift.
-Consequently, for large squeezing strengths the Trotter error is approximately upper bounded by a factor that is independent of the amplification factor $\lambda$.
-As such, the Trotter error can be controlled by increasing the number of Trotter steps $N$, \emph{independently} of how much the cross-Kerr interaction strength $\chi$ needs to be amplified to obtain the desired phase shift $\phi$.
-The tightness of the bound \eqref{eq:bound} is analyzed in more detail in \cite{Supp}.
+For $r \gg 1$, the function $f(r)$ is approximately constant, such that $\epsilon=\mathcal O\left( \frac{\phi^{2}}{N}\right)$ where $\phi$ is the amplified phase shift.
+Consequently, for large squeezing strengths the Trotter error can be controlled by increasing the number of Trotter steps $N$, \emph{independently} of how much the cross-Kerr interaction strength $\chi$ needs to be amplified to obtain the desired phase shift $\phi$.
+The tightness of the bound in Eq. \eqref{eq:bound} is analyzed in more detail in the supplemental material.

-\emph{Overcoming photon losses --- } We now turn to the question of how the amplification of the cross-Kerr interaction is influenced by photon losses.
+\emph{Cross-Kerr enhancement in the presence of photon losses --- }We now turn to the question of how the amplification of the cross-Kerr interaction is influenced by photon losses.
 Typically, photon losses are described by a quantum channel $\exp(\eta t (\mathcal D_{a}+\mathcal D_{b}))$ where $\mathcal D_{L}(\cdot)=L (\cdot) L^{\dagger} + \frac{1}{2} \left( L^{\dagger}L(\cdot) + (\cdot)L^{\dagger}L \right )$ is a Lindblad operator that describes photon losses for each mode $a$ and $b$, and $\eta t$ is the overall loss rate.
-To gain some intuition for how amplification through the squeezing sequences \eqref{eq:HAsequence} can overcome photon losses, we start by assuming that photon losses occur between the squeezing transformations $S_{\theta}$ and the Trotterized cross-Kerr evolution $U_{\Delta t}$.
+To gain some intuition for how amplification through the squeezing sequence described in Eq. \eqref{eq:HAsequence} can overcome photon losses, we start by assuming that photon losses occur between the squeezing transformations $S_{\theta}$ and the Trotterized cross-Kerr evolution $U_{\Delta t}$.
 In this case, photon losses can accumulate less compared to the case where squeezing is not present.
 This is because the amplification sequences can be shorter than the sequence that is formed by repeating the cross-Kerr evolution to obtain a desired phase shift, as schematically represented in Fig. \ref{fig:intro}.
 Consequently, in the amplified case the loss channel is less frequently applied, which results in less overall photon loss.